iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

 ## Operate MySQL Data

-User can use the feature provided by IOMesh storage to perform operations such as expansion/snapshot/rollback/clone of the pv  where MySQL data is located, see reference for details [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)
+Users can use the features provided by IOMesh storage to perform such operations as expansion/snapshot/rollback/clone of the Persistent Volumes where MySQL data are located, see the reference for details [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)